 Our Approach

-As the hub for climate and energy research for the University of Chicago charged with fostering a vibrant climate and energy ecosystem, the Institute seeds new initiatives and creates new programs to further bridge disciplinary divides and cultivate an intellectual community.
+No single discipline can solve the climate challenge.
+It demands economists, scientists, engineers, and policy experts coming together.
+The Institute fosters this vibrant climate and energy ecosystem, seeding new initiatives and creating new programs to bridge disciplinary divides and cultivate an intellectual community.

 Through a multidisciplinary educational program, the Institute prepares an entire generation of leaders, thinkers and entrepreneurs to see the climate challenge from its many angles and develop an understanding of what is required economically, technically, and politically to confront it.